Divyanshu9382/contract-intelligence-api/README.md

 # Contract Intelligence API

-This project implements a FastAPI-based API for ingesting and analyzing contract PDFs using AI, fulfilling the requirements of the AI Developer assignment.
+I built this API to analyze contract PDFs using AI.
+You can upload contracts, ask questions about them, extract key info, and find risky clauses.

 ## Features